Happy New Year from M74! Reflections on Our First Six Months

 In mid-October 2020, our paperwork to incorporate in the State of New York was finally approved, and the Meridian 74 Group became a registered corporation.
 Later that same week, we signed our first client: a South Asian clothing maker (with over 20 high-volume factories in its network), seeking to export to the United States and European Union.
 As a startup, we understand that we must earn people’s trust—which is why we don’t charge this client or any others unless and until we achieve successful transactions between them and their chosen partners.

 Since late October 2020, though, a variety of challenges have presented themselves.
 New waves and strains of the novel coronavirus have led to the reimposition of lockdowns and restrictions worldwide.
 Travel and gatherings during the holiday season (which M74 was closed for) have exacerbated the spread of the virus.
 Meanwhile, instances of civil unrest have not only hindered our operations, but also undermined the credibility of certain markets in the eyes of our client base.
-From the brutal crackdown of peaceful protests in Nigeria, to the violent storming of the United States Capitol in response to a baselessly disputed presidential election, the situations in these two markets do not inspire confidence (to phrase it kindly).
+From widespread strikes and protests by farmers in India, to a brutal crackdown of peaceful demonstrations in Nigeria, to the violent storming of the United States Capitol in response to a baselessly disputed presidential election, the situations in these three markets do not inspire confidence (to phrase it kindly).
 To top it all off, there has been extreme weather to contend with in the United States, the Philippines, Spain and Portugal.
 In fact, last week, the Portuguese island of Madeira (where I just moved to from Faro) experienced severe flooding.
 As a result of these circumstances (among others), issues and emergencies have arisen among our team that have delayed several key projects—ranging from the launch of our redesigned and updated website, to the release of our educational video series (both of which we anticipate will take place very shortly).